What to Avoid During a Home Purchase

-Don't overspend on big-ticket items Although you may be planning ways to turn your new home into a castle, avoid big ticket purchases like appliances, electronics, or expensive furnishings.
-We also recommend that you keep away from vacations and car purchases until your loan closes.
-Financing new furniture with a store card or a bank credit card could jeopardize your credit worthiness when you need it the most.
-Using cash to buy big items can even create a mistake: most lending institutions consider your cash reserve when approving your mortgage.
+Don't buy big-ticket items.
+You may be itching to turn your new living room into a showplace, or celebrate your new dream home, but keep away from big purchases like furniture, jewelry, appliances, or vacations until the loan closes.
+Financing your furniture with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
+Using cash to purchase big-ticket items can even be a bad idea: many lenders consider your available cash when approving your mortgage.

-Don't give your FSBO (for sale by owner) seller a "good faith" deposit, made out directly to him.
-Until closing, any good faith deposit remains yours.
-The good faith money is to be applied to your expenses closing; a individual seller might not know this.
-An attorney or other type of neutral party can hold onto your funds, or you may put them temporarily into a trust account until you close.
-If your sale falls through, your purchase agreement should dictate where this earnest money should go.
+Don't give your FSBO (for sale by owner) seller earnest money, made out directly to him.
+Until the sale is complete, any good faith money remains yours.
+Any good faith money is to be applied to your expenses closing; the individual seller may not know this.
+A neutral party, like an attorney can hang onto your funds, or you may put them temporarily into a trust account until closing.
+The disposition of good faith money, in the case of a failed transaction, should be written in the purchase agreement with your seller.

 Got a Question?